Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 Welcome to Classroom Wars: Sino ang Pinakapabibo?!
 This interactive Python-based game lets you step into the shoes of stereotypical Filipino classroom characters.
 Choose your role, strategize your moves, and battle it out to be crowned the "Pinakapabibo!"

 ## How to Play
-### Method 1
-1. Start the Game: Download and run the `ClassroomWars.py` file in your Python environment.
-2. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.
-3. Battle Opponents:
-     a.
-Use attacks based on your character's skillset in accordance with your stamina.
-     b.
-Outlast your opponents by reducing their health to zero.
-4. Win the Game: Be the last player standing to earn the title of _**Pinakapabibo**_!

-### Method 2
 1. Start the Game: Download the folder '_ClassroomWars_'
 2. Run the Game: Open `game.py` in command prompt
 3. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.